JohnSundell/Playground/README.md

 ## Installation

-The easiest way to install `playground` is using [Marathon](https://github.com/johnsundell/marathon):
+The easiest way to install `playground` is using [Mint](https://github.com/yonaskolb/Mint):

 ```
-$ marathon install johnsundell/playground
+$ mint install JohnSundell/Playground
 ```

 You can also install it using the Swift Package Manager: